luisantoniococa/chatbot_model_and_deployment/README.md

 Created a chatbot to solve some scheduling and business problems and deploy in the google cloud plataform, also the model is going is going to use rasa as a plataform where the natural language understanding will perform the intent recognition.
+The model is going to use twilio for the basic texting base